-The Montana Department of Transportation is working in Rocker, Montana at the intersections of Interstates 90 and 15 to modernize and reconstruct nearby intersections, ramps, and frontage roads.
+The Montana Department of Transportation is continuing construction activities in Rocker, Montana at the intersections of Interstates 90 and 15 to modernize and finalize efforts on nearby intersections, ramps, and frontage roads.

-The project will begin in the Spring of 2019 and is currently paused for the winter.
+The project began in the Spring of 2019 and is currently paused for the winter.
 It will resume in April of 2020.

 The Rocker Interchange Project is an effort at providing safe, modern roadways and improvements to one of Montana’s largest interstate interchanges.
 Improvements will specifically include: